operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 > **Warning:** If the deprecation schema is invalid the entire FBC is deemed invalid by `bundle validate`

-Here is an example demonstrating each of the deprecation entry types:
+The following example demonstrates each of the deprecation entry types:
 ```yaml
 schema: olm.deprecations
 package: deprecation-example